element-hq/ems-docs/src/Frequently-Asked-Questions.md

 Yes, you can modify the look and feel of your client to suit you.

-Please see our blog article on custom branding for your Element instance, here [https://element.io/blog/custom-branding/](https://element.io/blog/custom-branding/), for more details.
+Please see our blog article on custom branding for your Element instance, here [https://element.io/blog/custom-branding/](https://element.io/blog/custom-branding/) and [Client Look and Feel](Client-Look-and-Feel.md), for more details.

 You will be able to enter the customization preferences from the managed host page of your EMS account - [https://ems.element.io/user/hosting](https://ems.element.io/user/hosting).